contact

 The Review of Politics 82:4 (Fall 2020): 571-594. doi:10.1017/S0034670520000571

-Noah Eber-Schmid is a political theorist and assistant professor of political science at Indiana University, Bloomington.
-He received his Ph.D. in political science at Rutgers University and his MA in politics at New York University.
-His research is focused on the history of American political thought and contemporary democratic theory, emphasizing political extremism, popular democracy, and the people in the past and present of American politics.
-His current research centers on the interaction of political extremism (passion, violence, incivility, and terror) and popular democratic politics during the American Revolution and the early American Republic.
-His work has appeared in American Political Thought and The Review of Politics and is forthcoming in the Cambridge History of Democracy.
-He has previously taught at Bucknell University and the University of Oregon.
+Noah Eber-Schmid is an assistant professor of political theory in the Department of Political Science at Indiana University, Bloomington.
+He received his PhD in political science from Rutgers University and his MA in politics from New York University.
+His research and teaching focus on the areas of American political thought, contemporary democratic theory, and the history of modern political thought, with an emphasis on political extremism, the people in the past and present of democratic politics, and the contested limits of democratic political practices.
+In addition to his forthcoming book with Oxford University Press, his work has also appeared in American Political Thought and The Review of Politics, and is forthcoming in the Cambridge History of Democracy and Contemporary Political Theory.